GSA/Section508.gov/_pages/content-pages/2020-08-27-iaaf-archives.md

 format: "HTML (html)"
 ---
 ## 2024 Interagency Accessibility Forum
-The 2024 Interagency Accessibility Forum (IAAF) was a two-day conference built on the theme ***Achieving Digital Equity: Policies, Tools, and Techniques*** and featured presentations, panel discussions and workshops led by accessibility experts across the federal government.
+The 2024 Interagency Accessibility Forum (IAAF) was a two-day conference featuring presentations, panel discussions and workshops led by accessibility experts across the federal government.

 The IAAF was hosted by the Government-wide IT Accessibility Program within the Office of Government-wide Policy at the General Services Administration (GSA), and co-sponsored by the United States Access Board and the Federal Chief Information Officer Council’s Accessibility Community of Practice , with support from other federal agencies and ICT professionals.